 - Tap the uncooked noodles, which are located under the counter and to the right of the purple trash bin, to move them to the wok.

-- The wok fries the noodles with lightning speed, so tap the seafood or the seafood and vegetables to add them to the wok based on the customer’s order.
+- The wok will begin to fry the noodles.
+Tap the seafood or the seafood and vegetables to add them to the wok based on the customer’s order.

 - After the right toppings have been added, tap the wok to move the fried noodles to the bowl.

 - Once the bowl is filled with fried noodles, tap it to serve the customer.

 In Shanghai, street vendors sell fruit kebabs.
 Adding syrup candies the fruit and makes the kebabs an especially sweet snack.
 To make a fruit kebab:

 - Tap the fruit board located on the lower right corner of the counter.
 This will plate strawberry, pineapple, and kiwi chunks on three separate plates located above the fruit board.